 “The 3-drum Biochar Retort is more clean burning (with the added conical lid and chimney) and the burn is more controlled which gives the user the option to create either Biochar or conventional charcoal.”

 Vuthisa will also endeavor to build new prototype kilns and carry out performance testing at its own cost.
 See our trials done in Franklin, 30 km North of Kokstad, KwaZulu-Natal here.
-We also put together this step-by-step instructional video:
+Here’s our latest version:

 The current charcoal production process